wou-cs/wolfit/README.md

-## First Things First: Python 3 and MySQL
+## First Things First: Python 3 and SQLite

-Before you clone and try to get the sample app working, you'll need a valid Python 3 installation ([Python downloads](https://www.python.org/downloads/)).
+Before you clone and try to get the sample app working, you'll need a valid Python 3 (3.7 or newer) installation ([Python downloads](https://www.python.org/downloads/)).

-Next, make sure you either have access to a MySQL server, or [install your own local instance](https://dev.mysql.com/downloads/mysql/).
+Next, make sure you have a working [SQLite3](https://www.sqlite.org/) engine installed.
+On MacOS or Linux it is probably already installed.
+You should also install the [DB Browser for SQLite](https://sqlitebrowser.org/) as this will help you inspect schemas and data.

 ## Clone this repository to your local dev environment